Medicine in the medieval Islamic world: Features of bimaristans

 As hospitals developed during the Islamic civilization, specific characteristics were attained.
 Bimaristans were secular.
 They served all people regardless of their race, religion, citizenship, or gender.
 The Waqf documents stated nobody was ever to be turned away.
 The ultimate goal of all physicians and hospital staff was to work together to help the well-being of their patients.
 There was no time limit a patient could spend as an inpatient; the Waqf documents stated the hospital was required to keep all patients until they were fully recovered.
 Men and women were admitted to separate but equally equipped wards.
 The separate wards were further divided into mental disease, contagious disease, non-contagious disease, surgery, medicine, and eye disease.
 Patients were attended to by same sex nurses and staff.
 Each hospital contained a lecture hall, kitchen, pharmacy, library, mosque and occasionally a chapel for Christian patients.
 Recreational materials and musicians were often employed to comfort and cheer patients up.

+The Bimaristan of Damascus was founded in 1154 by the Zengid ruler Nur al-Din Zengi and became one of the most renowned hospitals of the medieval Islamic world.
+Established as a charitable medical institution, it provided free treatment to patients regardless of background and was supported through waqf endowment.
+The complex was arranged around a central courtyard with a fountain, accompanied by a garden that formed part of the therapeutic environment.
+Historical accounts note that patients were accommodated in separate rooms according to the nature of their ailments, reflecting an organised and specialised approach to care.
+The bimaristan also functioned as a centre of medical teaching, preserving and advancing the clinical traditions associated with earlier authorities such as Ibn Sina and contributing to Damascus's reputation as a leading centre of medicine in the medieval Near East.